 There are a few ways to alter the default behavior.
 The first is through Page Rules - a feature Cloudflare offers to fine tune how we interact with your site.
 There are two specific rules that take precedence:

 - If a Page Rule is set to "Cache Everything", then resources that match the page rule will be cached.
 Note that this is the way to tell us to cache resources beyond what we consider static, including HTML.

 - If no Page Rule is set, then we will use the implicit Standard caching mode, and look at the extension of the resource to only cache static resources.

 The second way to alter what Cloudflare will cache is through caching headers sent from the origin.
-Cloudflare will respect these settings (but only for files with the extensions that we cache by default), unless a Page Rule is set to cache everything and an edge cache expires TTL is set.
+Cloudflare will respect these settings, but you can also override them by specifying an Edge Cache TTL.
 Here are the caching headers we consider:

 - If the Cache-Control header is set to "private", "no-store", "no-cache", or "max-age=0", or if there is a cookie in the response, then Cloudflare will not cache the resource.